taoroalin/go-live-server/readme.md

 Go Live Server is a static website server that refreshes the browser whenever a file changes.
 It does this by adding a JS snippet that receives messages from the server through a websocket whenever a file changes on disk.

-Inspired by the package https://github.com/tapio/live-server
+Inspired by the package https://github.com/tapio/live-server, but faster (0.5 second on startup, 50ms on reload), and in the Go ecosystem rather than the Node ecosystem.

 ## Usage